Kamakoto/BackToFuture/README.md

 # BackToFuture (FutureTechnologyLab)
 ---------
-Detail warships and equipment data for BackToFuture
+Detail warships and equipments data for BackToFuture